Fliplet/fliplet-cli/docs/Best-practises.md

 # Best practises and advices

+Got stuck building components or found some nasty bugs?
+Here's a few tips that might help you dealing with basic issues during the development of components on our platform.

 ## Instance data

 A widget instance data won't be available on the page unless your dependencies include `fliplet-core`.